OmarAl-Weli/LSRE-2016-OmarAlWeli/Seminars/seminarnotes1.md

  The study finds that there no major difference between B2B and B2C companies in terms of why quality requirements are dismissed.

 ###**Personal Impression and Experience**</br>
 The paper was very informative of how to conduct a qualitative research and of the companies handle quality requirements in general.
 This paper descibed every steps in details, therefore it made easy to understand and follow.
+The method was logical, well argued and methodical/repeateable.

 ###**Paper 5**</br>